About Kim Colwell

 On the other, I use feng shui to evoke a warm, soulful feeling from the environment.
 The location, setting, and structural features impact the use, flow, balance and feel of a space.
 As I balance intuition and life-long studies, it has been wonderful to be able to redirect and optimize the energetic feel of the room or building while protecting their sacred aspects.

 Today more than ever, we are aware that our surroundings are never incidental or insignificant.
 Our homes and businesses act as dynamic systems that have the power to impact every aspect of our physical, mental-emotional, and even spiritual well-being.
 The spaces we choose to live and work in can stimulate our creativity, harmonize our relationships, and nourish our fulfillment, or they can inadvertently stifle these attributes and bring the opposite result.
-Spaces have the power to inspire, heal, and empower.
+As an interior design consultant I have the power to inspire, heal, and empower my clients.

-My mission as a designer is to holistically integrate artistic design principles with psychology and feng shui and to create warm, gorgeous and personalized environments for everyone!
+My mission as an interior design consultant is to holistically integrate artistic design principles with psychology and feng shui and to create warm, gorgeous and personalized environments for everyone!
 I regularly gift consultation services to people in need and regularly donate clients un-used furnishings to Habitat for Humanity or Beyond Shelter, a non-profit temporary housing for the homeless.
 I practice a deep mindfulness of sustainability in design, re-purposing furnishings whenever possible and up-cycling them to shelters for families in times of transition.

 What makes my work so special is that it is applicable to everyone.
 I hope we will have an opportunity to connect and delve into making your environment a beautiful, inspiring space for you to live, work or play.